 Loss of appetite and eating less

 People in the advanced stages of illness often lose their appetite, especially in the last few weeks of life.
 This might be due to other symptoms such as pain, sickness or breathlessness.
-It might just be that you feel too tired or fed up to bother eating much.
+You might also feel too tired or fed up to eat.
 Or it could be that you simply no longer need to eat so often.

 Gradually, as the body begins to shut down, it can’t digest food.
 So even small amounts of food might make you feel uncomfortably full or sick.
 Or you might find that eating gives you stomach pain or diarrhoea.
 Don’t feel you should force yourself to eat if you are at this stage.
 Just eat when and if you feel like it.